COMP2160-Game-Development/Prac-02/README.md

 ### Cleaning up your code
 We've made a lot of long equations today!
 If you haven't already, consider going through your methods and seeing where things can be cleaned up.
 While we want to make sure our code is efficient, we also want to ensure it is readable, and values aren't being repeated, so as to avoid code smell.
 Consider some of the values you are working with and if anything can be made a bit neater.
 (Hint: do you still need to calculate the distance between cars to get magnitude?)

+Have your classmates read your code to see if there are any issues with readability.

-Chat to your demonstrator when being marked off for advise on making your code clearer.
+Chat to your demonstrator for advise on making your code clearer.

 ## Prac Complete!
-To receive your mark for today, show your demonstrator:
+Goal for today:
-* Your code for moving the cars.
+* Your code moves the cars.
-* Your code for handling boosting, and why you did it that way.
+* Your code can handle boosting, and you understand why you did it that way.
-* Your controls.
+* Your cars are controled by player input.
+* Your code has been cleaned up and you understand the benefits to the cleaner version.

 Good job!
 Don't forget to save, commit and push your work!
 See you next time!